sethuiyer/DAPS/README.md

 # DAPS - Dimensionally Adaptive Prime Search

-A high-performance global optimization algorithm for 3D functions, implemented in C++ with Python bindings via Cython.
+A high-performance global optimization algorithm for 1D, 2D, and 3D functions, implemented in C++ with Python bindings via Cython.

 ## Overview

-DAPS (Dimensionally Adaptive Prime Search) is a novel optimization algorithm designed for efficiently finding global minima of complex 3D functions.
+DAPS (Dimensionally Adaptive Prime Search) is a novel optimization algorithm designed for efficiently finding global minima of complex functions in 1D, 2D, and 3D spaces.
 It utilizes a unique prime number-based grid search strategy with adaptive refinement to navigate complex objective function landscapes with multiple local minima, valleys, and cliffs.

 ### Key Features

+- **Multi-Dimensional Support**: Optimize functions in 1D, 2D, or 3D spaces
 - **High Performance**: C++ core with Cython bindings for speed
 - **Global Optimization**: Designed to escape local minima and find global optima
 - **Advanced Adaptivity**: Dynamically adjusts search resolution in each dimension